t-abbott/lin-kernighan/doc/notes.md

-It is likely that $f$ has many minima, and since they don't explore the entire solution space many heuristic algorithms use randomness to branch away from a current solution to find new, deeper minimums.
+It is likely that $f$ has many minima, and since they don't explore the entire solution space many heuristic algorithms use randomness to branch away from a current solution to find new, deeper local minima.
 Such branches are an imporant part of many popular heuristic algorithms like Ant Colony Optimisation, Simulated Annealing, and the Genetic Algorithm.
-One of the reasons the Lin-Kernighan algorithm is interesting (to me) is that it doesn't rely on randomness to escape local minima.
+One of the reasons the Lin-Kernighan algorithm is interesting to me is that it doesn't rely on randomness to escape a local minimum.
 Instead the heuristic function $f$ allows a finite amount of "bad" moves that worsen $f(T)$ in the hope that the resulting moves lead to new local minima.

-The spirit of heuric-based algorithms for combinatorial optimisation problems is:
+So, a heuristic algoritm proceeds by:

-1. Start with an arbitrary (probably random) feasible solution $T$
+1. Starting with an arbitrary (probably random) feasible solution $T$
 2. Attempt to find an improved solution $T'$ by transforming $T$
 3. If an improved solution is found (i.e. $f(T') < f(T)$), let $T = T'$ and repeat 2.
 4. If no improved solution can be found then $T$ is a locally optimal solution.

 Repeat the above from step 1 until you run out of time or find a statisfactory solution.
-In the case of Lin-Kernighan the transformation $T \mapsto T'$ is a k-opt move and the objective function $f$ is the cost of the tour.
+In the case of Lin-Kernighan the transformation $T \mapsto T'$ is a single k-opt move and the objective function $f$ is the cost of the tour.

-Lin-Kernighan works by repeatedly applying $k \in [1..d]$-opt moves to a candidate tour until no swap can be found that doesn't increase the cost of the tour.
+Lin-Kernighan works by repeatedly applying $k \in 1,2,...,d$-opt moves to a candidate tour until no swap can be found that increases the cost of the tour.
-The tour $T'$ that we produce is the tour obtained by applying the $k$-opt move for the best value of $k \in [1..d]$ found.
+We start with a 2-opt move an extend it with extra edges, and evenutally apply the k-opt move that resulted in the best tour for $k \in 1..d$.

 ## Overview

-Consider a pair tours $T, T'$ with lengths $f(T), f(T')$ such that $f(T') < f(T)$.
+Consider a pair tours $T, T'$ with costs $f(T), f(T')$ such that $f(T') < f(T)$.
 The Lin-Kernighan algorithm aims to transform $T$ into $T'$ by repeatedly replacing edges $X = \{x_1, x_2, \dots, x_k \}$ in $T$ with edges
 $Y = \{y_1, y_2, \dots, y_k\}$\footnotemark not in $T$.